VingtCinq/python-resize-image/README.rst

             cover.save('test-image-cover.jpeg', image.format)

 Before resizing, python-image-resize will check whether the operation can be done.
-A resize is considered valid if it doesn't require to increase one of the dimension.
+A resize is considered valid if it doesn’t require to increase one of the dimension.
 To avoid the test add ``validate=False`` as argument: